||Greetings Gentle Reader,

 Urbandale, IA 50322

 Celebrate the $2 bill and use it to play the new American premium big jackpot game.
-In these first draws we’ve seen a big jump in prize dollars moved to players and a big jump in dollars raised for good causes in each state.
 Powerball: For the benefit of Americans.

-Red ball numbers 36, 37, 38, and 39 are gone.
-Sorry if they were your favorite red ball numbers, but the game is now easier to win.
-The odds of hitting the jackpot drop from 1 in 195 million to 1 in 175 million.
-Still, since we are nearly doubling the money now going to the jackpot, the average jackpot hit will jump from about $141 million to about $255 million.
-The guaranteed starting jackpot will double from $20 million to $40 million and the minimum jumps will now be by at least $10 million each draw (up from $5 million in the old game).
+Since the money now going to the jackpot has nearly doubled, the average jackpot hit jumps from about $141 million to about $255 million.
+The guaranteed starting jackpot has doubled from $20 million to $40 million and the minimum jumps are now by at least $10 million each draw (up from $5 million in the old game).

 The second prize (Match5+0) has quintupled from $200,000 to $1 million cash.
-We know that no one plays Powerball to win $1 million, but that continues to be the most common suggestion we get: "Instead of paying out $100 million, why not give 100 people $1 million?"
 We know that the vast majority of players come to Powerball for the big jackpots, but we decided to try giving out lots of $1 million prizes anyway.
-Last year, Powerball awarded about 500 Match 5 prizes.
-If the game had been in place last year, those would have been $1 million prizes.
-All U.S. lotteries award about 1,000 $1 million prizes per year, so Powerball alone could be increasing that by half.
+The New Powerball creates about 500 millionaires each year.
+All other U.S. lotteries award about 1,000 $1 million prizes per year, so Powerball alone increased that by half.

-Now that Mega Millions and Powerball are available (nearly) everywhere, we wanted to give players more variety.
-Powerball is now the premium lotto game with higher jackpots (most of the time; Mega Millions is still a big jackpot game); a $1 million second prize (second place is no longer the "first loser"); and better overall odds.
+Now that Mega Millions and Powerball are available everywhere, we wanted to give players more variety.
+Powerball is now the premium lotto game with faster growing and bigger jackpots (most of the time; Mega Millions is still a big jackpot game); and the most winners at $1 million.
 Those players who focus on spending $1 for their dream still have Mega Millions.
-Those players who are willing to lay out an extra 20 NICKELS for their big dream, a chance at $1 million (virtually a second big game on its own) and betters odds of doubling their spend can choose Powerball.
+Those players who are willing to lay out an extra four quarters for their big dream and a much better change at winning $1 million (virtually a second big game on its own) can choose Powerball.

 MY EMAILS HAVE STOPPED; YOU NEVER RESPOND TO ME; STOP SENDING ME SPAM!!!